James Galante

 James Galante (born January 5, 1953) is an American convicted felon and associate of the Genovese crime family, owner of the defunct Danbury Trashers minor-league hockey team and a defunct racecar team fielding cars for Ted Christopher, and ex-CEO of Automated Waste Disposal (AWD), a company that holds waste disposal contracts for most of western Connecticut and Westchester and Putnam counties in New York.

-In 1999, Galante was sentenced to 12 months and a day in federal prison after pleading guilty to tax evasion.
 In June 2008, Galante admitted to charges of racketeering, conspiracy to commit wire fraud, and defrauding the Internal Revenue Service, and faced between five and seven years in prison under Federal Sentencing Guidelines, and was also forced to forfeit his controlling interest in 25 different garbage-related businesses, estimated to be worth over $100 million.
-He was released in 2014 after serving seven years.
+He was released in 2014 after serving seven years in prison.

 Automated Waste Disposal (AWD)

-Galante was owner of twenty five different trash disposal businesses based out of Danbury, Connecticut and estimated to be worth over $100 million.
-The businesses handled 80% of garbage hauling in southern and western Connecticut, and Westchester and Putnam counties in New York.
-Since 1993, they have been accused of muscling out local competition through no-bid-contracts and payments of up to $120,000 per year to Genovese crime family boss Matthew "Matty the Horse," Ianniello.
+Galante was owner of 25 different trash disposal businesses based out of Danbury, Connecticut and estimated to be worth over $100 million.
+The businesses handled 80 percent of garbage hauling in southern and western Connecticut, and Westchester and Putnam counties in New York.
+Since 1993, they have been accused of muscling out local competition through no-bid-contracts and payments of up to $120,000 per year to Genovese crime family boss Matthew "Matty the Horse" Ianniello.
 As a result, municipalities, businesses and residents paid artificially inflated carting prices for years.
+In 1999, Galante was sentenced to 12 months and a day in federal prison after pleading guilty to tax evasion.